 Later in life, Milly set out to write her family history.
 This was long before computers so she was using a typewriter.
 It was not easy to correct mistakes on a typewriter, and you often had to retype an entire page.
 I posted parts of her history below.
 In the clippings, you can see where she corrected some mistakes by hand.

-She talks about her mother coming down with “Consumption” (Tuberulosis) soon after Milly was born and then passing away when Milly was just five.
+She talks about her mother coming down with “Consumption” (Tuberculosis) soon after Milly was born and then passing away when Milly was just seven.

 After her mother died, her father had her correspond with her Aunt Reve in the United States.